Ray-Ray McCloud

-Raymond "Ray-Ray" McCloud III (born October 15, 1996) is an American football wide receiver and return specialist for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Clemson.
+Raymond McCloud III (born October 15, 1996) is an American professional football wide receiver and return specialist for the New York Giants of the National Football League (NFL).
+He played college football for the Clemson Tigers and was drafted by the Buffalo Bills in the sixth round of the 2018 NFL draft.
+He has also played for the Carolina Panthers, Pittsburgh Steelers, San Francisco 49ers, and Atlanta Falcons.

-Early years
+Early life

 McCloud attended Sickles High School in Tampa, Florida and played on the Gryphons football team as a running back.
 As a senior, he rushed for 1,933 yards and 17 touchdowns.
 For his high school career, he had 5,765 rushing yards and 58 touchdowns.
 He committed to play football for the Clemson Tigers in July 2014, choosing them over the likes of Alabama, Auburn, and Florida.

 College career

 As a freshman in 2015, McCloud played in 12 games, catching 29 passes for 251 yards and one touchdown.
 He missed three games due to a knee injury.